-has agreed to act as our exclusive placement agent in connection with this offering.
+AGP has agreed to act as our exclusive placement agent in connection with this offering.
 The Placement Agent is not purchasing or selling any of the securities offered by this prospectus, nor is it required to arrange the purchase or sale of any specific number or dollar amount of securities but has agreed to use its reasonable best efforts to arrange for the sale of all of the securities offered hereby.
-Therefore, we may not sell the entire number of securities offered pursuant to this prospectus.
-We will enter into a securities purchase agreement directly with certain investors, at the investor's option, who purchases our securities in this offering.
+We have entered into a securities purchase agreement directly with certain investors, at the investor's option, who purchases our securities in this offering.
 Investors who do not enter into a securities purchase agreement shall rely solely on this prospectus in connection with the purchase of our securities in this offering.

 We will deliver the securities being issued to the investors upon receipt of such investor's funds for the purchase of the securities offered pursuant to this prospectus.
-We expect to deliver the securities being offered pursuant to this prospectus on or about , 2024.
+We expect to deliver the securities being offered pursuant to this prospectus on or about May 28, 2024.